 The Authority issues short-term debt to finance certain capital projects for the State's higher education institutions.
 On March 20, 2014, the Authority entered into a Revolving Credit Agreement (RCA) with Wells Fargo Bank, National Association, and U.S. Bank, National Association.
 The Revolving Credit Agreement permits loans (the Revolving Credit Facility) to be made from time to time (and prepayments and reborrowings) in an aggregate principal amount outstanding at any time not to exceed \$300,000,000.

-The Revolving Credit Agreement was amended on March 20, 2017 with an expiration date of March 20, 2020.
-The revolving credit facility may be issued as tax-exempt or as taxable loans.
-At the program's inception, the revolving credit facility refinanced certain outstanding commercial paper proceeds that the Authority had previously issued to finance capital projects.
-At June 30, 2017, \$180 165 320 of tax-exempt revolving credit facility and \$7,986,746 of taxable revolving credit facility loans were outstanding.
-At June 30, 2016, \$75,367,383 of tax-exempt revolving credit facility and \$9,112,778 of taxable revolving credit facility loans were outstanding.
+As of June 30, 2019, the unused portion of the Revolving Credit Facility was \$121,260,843.
+As of June 30, 2018, the unused portion of the Revolving Credit Agreement was \$204,700,699.
+The Revolving Credit Agreement was amended on March 20, 2017, with an expiration date of March 20, 2020.
+The Revolving Credit Agreement was further amended on April 25, 2018, with an expiration date of March 18, 2021.
+The revolving credit facility refinanced certain outstanding commercial paper proceeds that the Authority had previously issued to finance capital projects.
+At June 30, 2019, \$145,304,744 of tax-exempt revolving credit facility and \$33,434,413 of taxable revolving credit facility loans were outstanding.
+At June 30, 2018, \$60,569,132 of tax-exempt revolving credit facility and \$34,730,169 of taxable revolving credit facility loans were outstanding.